TOURIST AT HEART

 Madison's many museums and galleries express the culture and personality of the area and show our devotion to the arts.

-For those who appreciate fine art, enjoy some of Madison's amazing displays and collections at the Madison Museum of Contemporary Art, as well as their programs and events.
-At the other end of State Street, the Chazen Museum of Art, located on the UW-Madison campus, showcases regional and national artists, and offers complementary educational programming, lectures, films, tours, and family activities.
+Into fine art?
+Find exciting and thought-proviking exhibitions at Madison Museum of Contemporary Art, as well as programs and events.
+At the other end of State Street, UW's Chazen Museum of Art showcases regional and national artists, and offers free educational programming, lectures, films, tours and family activities.
 The gallery focuses on contemporary Wisconsin artists, Wisconsin art and craft history, and works owned by Wisconsin collectors.

-If you feel you need to brush up on your history of Wisconsin, the Wisconsin Historical Museum has four floors of knowledge.
-Located on Madison's Capitol Square, this museum highlights the history of our state and has wide-range appeal for people of all ages.
-The Wisconsin Veterans Museum tells the story of Wisconsin men and women who served in America's conflicts from the Civil War to present and admission is free.
+Dig deeper into Wisconsin's history the Wisconsin Historical Museum.
+Located on Madison's Capitol Square, this museum highlights the history of our state and has wide-range appeal for all ages.
+The Wisconsin Veterans Museum tells the story of Wisconsinites who served in America's conflicts from the Civil War to present, and admission is free.
 The Madison Children's Museum is wonderful for youngsters (and young-at-heart!).
-Explore and discover the rooftop garden, art studio, and a special village for younger visitors.
-Make sure to grab a slice of Roman Candle pizza before you leave!
-Finally, the Norwegian Heritage Center gives their immigration story from 1825-1910 through maps, artifacts and a genealogy center.
+Explore and discover the rooftop garden, art studio and a special floor just for those five and under.
+Finally, the Norwegian Heritage Center gives their immigration story from 1825–1910 through maps, artifacts and a genealogy center.

-Our website includes everything to help you plan your trip, whether you've visiting for the first time or are a seasoned veteran.
+Our website includes everything you need to help plan your trip, whether you're visiting for the first time or are a seasoned veteran.
 And don't forget to book your room!
-We outline all the best places to stay on our hotel and accommodations page.
+We've outlined all the best places to stay on our hotel and accommodations page.
 For tangible information, request one of our Visitor's Guides—we'd be happy to send it your way.
-Once you're here, download the Visit Madison app, with features like "near me" or "call" to make quick decisions.